pynucastro/pynucastro/docs/source/intro.rst

 Overview of pynucastro
 ==========================

-pynucastro is a set of python interfaces nuclear reaction rates (currently via the JINA reaclib database).
+pynucastro is a set of python interfaces to nuclear reaction rates (currently via the JINA reaclib database).
 It is meant for both interactive exploration of rates (through Jupyter notebooks) and to create reaction networks for use in simulation codes.